-Multiply a matrix by a scalar value.
+Multiply a matrix by a scalar value with ease.

 Scalar multiplication involves multiplying each element of a matrix \( A \) by a scalar \( k \).
 The result matrix \( C \) has elements: